Polgár, Hungary

-Polgár is a city in the administrative county of Hajdú-Bihar in eastern Hungary.
+Polgár is a town in Hajdú-Bihar County in eastern Hungary.

 This is a town with 8,598 inhabitants at the tri–point of 3 counties at the temporary end of the No. 3 motorway.
 Its natural vegetation is part of the Tiszántúl district, and the birds are the most valuable of its fauna.
 It is rich in fish and game (pheasant, wild duck, partridge, boar, hare, deer).
 In the vicinity of Polgár, various Bronze Age items were excavated.
 The Blessed Virgin church was built from 1852 to 1856 in a neo-Classical style according to plans by József Hild.
 In 1944, it was blown up, then it was re–constructed from 1948 to 1958.
 The Kálvária group of buildings from 1769 is a listed monument including the Polonkai House.
 The town is picturesque as the streets of this market town preserve the characteristics of the folk architecture of Matyóland.
 Health and spa facilities include a medicinal and open-air bath and water sport facilities.
 A boating lake and a 20 hectare park also belongs to the bath facilities.
 There is a campsite for 30 persons beside the bathing facilities.
 A lot of foreign guests return here year after year.